U.S. raises pressure on Saudi Arabia over missing journalist

 “People saw him go in and didn’t see him come out.
 We’re going to take a very serious look at it.
 It’s a terrible thing,” Trump said.
 “This is a bad situation.
 We cannot let this happen, to reporters, to anybody.
 We can’t let this happen.”

+“Frankly I think that would be a very very tough pill to swallow for our country. ...
+Before I discuss this I’d have to find out what happened,” he said.

+Former U.S. Energy Secretary Ernest Moniz said he has suspended his role on the board of Saudi Arabia’s planned mega city NEOM until more is known about Khashoggi.

-And in another sign the White House was stepping up pressure, White House national security adviser John Bolton and White House senior adviser Jared Kushner, Trump’s son-in-law, spoke to Saudi Crown Prince Mohammed bin Salman on Tuesday.
+After Trump spoke, the White House said national security adviser John Bolton and White House senior adviser Jared Kushner, Trump’s son-in-law, had spoken to Saudi Crown Prince Mohammed bin Salman about the matter on Tuesday.

-The White House also said U.S. Secretary of State Mike Pompeo followed up with his own call to the Crown Prince, who had forged close ties to the administration, especially Kushner.
+U.S. Secretary of State Mike Pompeo followed up with his own call to the crown prince, who had forged close ties to the administration, especially Kushner.

 “In both calls they asked for more details and for the Saudi government to be transparent in the investigation process.
 We will continue to monitor this situation and provide updates as available,” White House spokeswoman Sarah Sanders said in a statement.